mmis1000/secure-ecmascript-sandbox/README.md

 # Secure ECMAScript Sandbox experiment (not done yet)

+## Design

+### Don't expose data unnecessarily

+Instead of trying to wrap the data so attacker can't access the real data.

+*WE SHUT THE DOOR DOWN DIRECTLY.*

+And trying to expose just **minimal** data that are **enough** to simulate all behavior we want in the iframe through a mini window.

+### Security should be enforced on the server side

+As everybody know, it is silly to enforce security on client side.

+The library copy installed inside the iframe must be only responsible to emulate object behavior properly instead of security things.

+Just don't ever try to send information that the iframe shouldn't know to the iframe,
+and the iframe will never get it.

+### The current context hate you, and the iframe also hate you.

+Don't ever trust any object/function if it is not created by you or it does not have null prototype.

+Every object can be a big surprise when doing anything, because we now have something called `Proxy`.

 ## Terminology
 1. world
     - Realm, Environment, whatever that mean the entire context running current script